Tomshiii/ahk/shortcuts/readme.md

 ## About
-this folder is just a collection of the shortcuts I use within a few scripts.
+This folder is just a collection of the shortcuts I use within a few scripts.
 This folder isn't super necessary for your own use, but once I needed a shortcut for one of my functions I figured I should probably include it in the repo.